Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 You think, if you see two people arguing in Mandarin, quarreling, and starting to speak Hokkien dialect (I am a Hokkien idiot), then you can't grasp the keywords, wouldn't it be very tight in your chest!

 Charlotte likes to use juxtaposed adjectives in language.
-There are many long sentences, which is a headache, but she can also use short sentences at key moments just right.
-For example, The night is over.
+There are many long sentences, which are a headache, but she can also use short sentences at key moments, just right.
+For example, the night is over.
 All is over.

-Another thing that makes people unbearable about this aunt is that she often gets up high and writes her own associations, deliberately maintaining a certain sense of fragmentation and ambiguity in the picture, writing several pages, and watching After a long time, she found out that she was just guessing.
+Another thing that makes people uncomfortable about this aunt is that she often gets up high and writes her own associations, deliberately maintaining a certain sense of fragmentation and ambiguity in the picture, writing several pages, and watching.
+After a long time, she found out that she was just guessing.
 I was wondering if she was Woolf's predecessor...

 Like all women in love, her descriptions of characters become very fast, and she deliberately doesn't let you see what she thinks, so she uses a detached tone when describing key characters, just like Lucy's performance. out of the detachment.
 Lucy's explanation for this is: As for this part, I would like to keep a little to myself.